 Nine months passed from the day of the first call from the trustee selling a home with a relative living in an inherited house that resulted in the sheriff’s eviction to the time we closed escrow on the sale of the home.

 These situations are not easy, they take time, patience, and require legal help.

+Experience makes a difference.
 Never say never.
 Never say always.
 There are exceptions in life.
 Never is a long time.
 Always is forever.
 When it makes sense to do something, it is the right thing to do, and it is what the client wants, we do it.

 Kathleen Daniels, Real Estate Broker earned a Certificate in Professional Fiduciary Management for Trustees from California State University, Fullerton.
 She understands the complexities of real estate transactions and the role of a trustee.

-Her education, knowledge, training, experience, and high standards set her apart in the real estate industry.
+Kathleen’s education, knowledge, training, experience, and high standards set her apart in the real estate industry.
 While this transaction was not “easy” Kathleen’s education, knowledge, training, and experience allowed her to make it look easy to the trustee selling a home with a relative living in an inherited house, which required a sheriff eviction.